Cindy Hyde-Smith: 2021 United States Electoral College vote count

 On January 6, 2021, Hyde-Smith joined four other senators in voting to object to the certification of Arizona's electoral votes.
 She said she based her decision on "the erosion of integrity of the electoral process."
 Hyde-Smith added that her constituents "do not believe the presidential election was constitutional and cannot accept the Electoral College decision."
 Her position differed from that of fellow Mississippi senator Roger Wicker, who supported certification.
 She also voted not to certify Pennsylvania's electoral votes.
 The Jackson Free Press called on Hyde-Smith to "recant or resign" for objecting to the certification of Arizona's and Pennsylvania's electoral votes.

 Following the attack on the Capitol, Hyde-Smith did not support invoking the Twenty-fifth Amendment to the United States Constitution to remove Trump from office.
 She also said she would not vote to convict Trump in the event of an impeachment trial.

 On May 28, 2021, Hyde-Smith voted against creating an independent commission to investigate the 2021 United States Capitol attack.

+Animal welfare

+In 2025, Hyde-Smith received a score of 0 out of 100 from the Humane World Action Fund, the political affiliate of Humane World for Animals.